 Intent What do we want to accomplish?
 Implementation How will we achieve it?
-By when?
+RAG rated July 2024 By when?
 Impact Measure What will we measure as an indicator of our ongoing process?
-1. Children are safe and feel safe through a strong culture of safeguarding a. b. c.
-Active engagement in the trust safeguarding network Monitor the use of the National College training requirements regarding compliance within these areas Engagement with the safeguarding curriculum and the use of Gooseberry Planet for safeguarding curriculum coverage/staff training Ongoing 2023- 26 (see milestone indicators) There is a strong culture of safeguarding and the arrangements for safeguarding are effective across the academy.
+1. Children are safe and feel safe through a strong culture of safeguarding a.
+Active engagement in the trust safeguarding network b.
+Monitor the use of the National College training requirements regarding compliance within these areas c.
+Engagement with the safeguarding curriculum and the use of Gooseberry Planet for safeguarding curriculum coverage/staff training Ongoing 2023-26 (see milestone indicators) There is a strong culture of safeguarding and the arrangements for safeguarding are effective across the academy.
 Pupils feel safe as a result 2.
-Every child will be taught in calm, orderly, safe and supportive schools with strong standards of behaviour in order for children to learn and thrive a. b. c. d. e. f.
-Policies and procedures for behaviour are revised to ensure clear and progressive steps of support and intervention (using new Dfe guidance about the behaviour curriculum) Improved supervision planned for areas children have identified as places where they feel less safe/ staff identified lower levels of behaviour (cloakrooms, toilets, corridors) New behaviour tracking system in place ensuring robust data is available for analysis Manners and expectations for behaviour i.e. lunchtime/ with adults are outlined and fully embedded Use of behaviour tracker to quickly identify and support children who need enhanced support Revisit staff questionnaire around behaviour at end of academic year All stakeholders have a shared understanding of the approach to behaviour management within the academy.
+Every child will be taught in calm, orderly, safe and supportive schools with strong standards of behaviour in order for children to learn and thrive a.
+Policies and procedures for behaviour are revised to ensure clear and progressive steps of support and intervention (using new Dfe guidance about the behaviour curriculum) b.
+Improved supervision planned for areas children have identified as places where they feel less safe/ staff identified lower levels of behaviour (cloakrooms, toilets, corridors) c.
+New behaviour tracking system in place ensuring robust data is available for analysis d.
+Manners and expectations for behaviour i.e. lunchtime/ with adults are outlined and fully embedded All stakeholders have a shared understanding of the approach to behaviour management within the academy.
 Behaviour management is consistent which leads to less incidents of poor behaviour.
-Children learn in calm, orderly, safe and supportive environment with high expectatons for every child.